-This national clinical trial aims to identify treatments that may be beneficial for people hospitalised with suspected or confirmed COVID-19
+This international clinical trial aims to identify treatments that may be beneficial for people hospitalised with suspected or confirmed COVID-19

 A range of potential treatments have been suggested for COVID-19 but nobody knows if any of them will turn out to be more effective in helping people recover than the usual standard of hospital care which all patients will receive.
-The RECOVERY Trial will begin by testing some of these suggested treatments:
+The RECOVERY Trial is currently testing some of these suggested treatments:

-Data from the trial will be regularly reviewed so that any effective treatment can be identified quickly and made available to all patients.
+Data from the trial are regularly reviewed so that any effective treatment can be identified quickly and made available to all patients.
+Please see our news page for results that RECOVERY has already found.
 The RECOVERY Trial team will constantly review information on new drugs and include promising ones in the trial.

 Letters from the Chief Medical Officers

 The Chief Medical Officers of England, Wales, Scotland and Northern Ireland, and the NHS Medical Director, have written to all doctors strongly encouraging participation in the national randomised trials in COVID-19 of which RECOVERY is one.
-You can read the letter by following the link below.
-Please pass it on to your colleagues.
+You can read the letters by following the links below.
+Please pass them on to your colleagues.

 Navigating this site